Korenizatsiia: Creation of socialist nations

 The main idea of the korenizatsiia was to grow communist cadres for every nationality.
 By the mid-1930s the percentage of locals in both the party and state service grew considerably.

 The initial period of korenizatsiia went together with the development of national-territorial administrative units and national cultures.
 The latter was reflected above all in the areas of language construction and education.
 For several of the small nationalities in Russia that had no literary language, a "Committee of the North" helped to create alphabets so that the national languages could be taught in schools and literacy could be brought to the people in their native languages—and the minorities would thereby be brought from backwardness to the modern world.
 And in the very large Ukrainian Republic, the program of Ukrainianization led to a profound shift of the language of instruction in schools to Ukrainian.

 In 1930, Stalin proclaimed at the 16th Party Congress that building socialism was a period of blossoming of national cultures.
 The final goal would be to merge into one international culture with a common language.
-Meanwhile, the first five-year plan in 1928–1931 was a period of radicalism, utopianism and violence in an atmosphere of "cultural revolution".
 Russian cultural heritage was under attack, churches were closed and demolished, old specialists were dismissed, and science and art were proletarianized.

 The Bolsheviks' tactics in their struggle to neutralise nationalist aspirations led to political results by the beginning of the 1930s.
 The old structure of the Russian Empire had been destroyed and a hierarchical federal state structure, based on the national principle, was created.
 The structure was nationality-based states in which nationality cultures were blossoming, and nationality languages were spoken and used at schools and in local administration.
 The transition was real, not merely a centralized Russian empire camouflaged.

-The 17th Party congress in 1934, proclaimed that the building of the material basis for a socialist society had succeeded.
+The 17th Party congress in 1934 proclaimed that the building of the material basis for a socialist society had succeeded.
 The Soviet Union first became an officially socialist society in 1936 when the new constitution was adopted.
 The new constitution stated that the many socialist nations had transformed on a voluntary basis into a harmonious union.
 According to the new constitution there were 11 socialist republics, 22 autonomous republics, nine autonomous regions and nine national territories.
 At the same time, administration was now greatly centralised.
 All the Republics were now harnessed to serve one common socialist state.